jax-ml/jax/README.md

 Please let us know on [the issue tracker](https://github.com/google/jax/issues) if you run into any errors or problems with the prebuilt wheels.

+### Docker containers: NVIDIA GPU

+NVIDIA provides the [JAX Toolbox](https://github.com/NVIDIA/JAX-Toolbox) containers, which are bleeding edge containers containing nightly releases of jax and some models/frameworks.

 ### pip installation: Google Cloud TPU

 JAX provides pre-built wheels for